 I highly recommend going to a high-end grocery store or even a specialty food store to purchase the dairy delights for your platter.

-Not only will your local cheesemonger (or even a place like Whole Foods) have a much wider selection from which to choose, they will also have knowledgeable people behind the counter who can answer any questions you may have, and help you make your selections.
+Not only will your local cheesemonger – or a grocery store like Whole Foods, with a dedicated staff in the specialty foods department – have a much wider selection from which to choose, they will also have knowledgeable people behind the counter who can answer any questions you may have, and help you make your selections.

-How many kinds of queso will you need?
+How many kinds will you need?
 You don’t want to serve more than 3 or 4 different types, so as to avoid entirely overwhelming the palates of your guests.

 As far as how much of each kind, about 2-3 ounces of each variety per person should be enough.

-A general rule of thumb for a cheese board is to have one hard, one soft, and one fresh cheese.
+A general rule of thumb for a cheese board, and the best foundational guideline for beginners, is to have one hard, one soft, and one fresh cheese.

 People who like blue cheeses will also include a blue.
 I am not one of those people, so I tend to leave that out of my presentation.